Murder of Lisa Rene: Trials and execution of Orlando Hall

 Because the group had taken Rene over state lines from Texas to Arkansas, the crime became a federal case under the Federal Kidnapping Act.

 On November 4, 1994, in a superseding indictment, Orlando, Demetrius, Webster, Beckley, and Holloway were charged with kidnapping resulting in death, conspiracy to commit kidnapping, traveling in interstate commerce with intent to promote the possession of marijuana with intent to distribute, using a telephone to promote the unlawful activity of extortion, traveling in interstate commerce with intent to promote extortion, and using a firearm during a crime of violence.
 In February 1995, the government announced it would seek death sentences for Orlando and Webster.
 The two were the first people to face a possible death sentence under the Federal Death Penalty Act, which became law just 13 days before Rene's murder.

 In October 1995, Orlando Hall was convicted of kidnapping resulting in death, conspiracy to commit kidnapping, traveling in interstate commerce with intent to promote the possession of marijuana with intent to distribute, and using a firearm during a crime of violence.
+At his sentencing hearing, a fellow inmate testified that Hall bragged about repeatedly raping Rene and had told him that, given the opportunity, he would kill Steven Beckley since, were it not him, the government would've had no case against him.
 After a federal jury unanimously recommended a death sentence, Orlando was sentenced to death for kidnapping resulting in death.
 He received a life sentence plus five years on the other charges.

 In June 1996, Bruce Webster was convicted of kidnapping resulting in death, conspiracy to commit kidnapping, and using and carrying a firearm during a crime of violence.
 After a federal jury unanimously recommended a death sentence, Webster was sentenced to death for kidnapping resulting in death.
 He received a life sentence plus five years on the other charges.

-In exchange for lesser sentences, Demetrius, Beckley, and Holloway, pleaded guilty and testified against Orlando and Webster.
+In exchange for lesser sentences, Demetrius, Beckley, and Holloway all pleaded guilty and testified against Orlando and Webster.
 Their plea agreements stipulated sentence reductions for providing "substantial assistance".
 During their joint sentencing hearing on September 9, 1996, U.S. District Judge Terry Means admonished each of them for failing to prevent Rene's death.